gsw18g/Katabasis/Iteration1/Implementation.md

 Kaitlin T
 Lloyd S
 Matthew K
-1. Programming Languages (5 points)List the programming languages use in your project, where you use them (what components of your project) and your reason for choosing them (whatever that may be).
+1. Programming Languages (5 points)
+- We used C# scripts to control the animations of sprites (idle, walking/flying in different directions, attacking), spawning and behavior of non-player characters, camera movements, parallax scrolling of the background, interactions between the player and enemies (fighting/damage), and a health system for the player and enemies.
+This is the language that Unity uses to script behaviors of its assets.

 2. Platforms, APIs, Databases, and other technologies used (5 points) List all the platforms, APIs, Databases, and any other technologies you use in your project and where you use them (in what components of your project).
 3. Execution-based Functional Testing (10 points)Describe how/if you performed functional testing for your project (i.e., tested for the functional